Smartling/SmartlingHelp/_articles/gdn-setup/gdn-integration/javascript-in-the-gdn.md

 ---
 layout: article
-title: Javascript in the GDN
+title: JavaScript in the GDN
 draft: true
 Applies to:
   GDN: false